From a letter written by the apostle Paul,

 to believers in Corinth and its surrounding areas:

 Moreover, brethren, we do you to wit of the grace of God bestowed on the churches of Macedonia; How that in a great trial of affliction the abundance of their joy and their deep poverty abounded unto the riches of their liberality.
 For to their power I bear record, yea, and beyond their power they were willing of themselves; Praying us with much intreaty that we would receive the gift, and take upon us the fellowship of the ministering to the saints.
 And this they did, not as we hoped, but first gave their own selves to the Lord, and unto us by the will of God.
 Insomuch that we desired Titus, that as he had begun, so he would also finish in you the same grace also.
 Therefore, as ye abound in every thing, in faith, and utterance, and knowledge, and in all diligence, and in your love to us, see that ye abound in this grace also.
 I speak not by commandment, but by occasion of the forwardness of others, and to prove the sincerity of your love.
 For ye know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, that ye through his poverty might be rich.
 And herein I give my advice: for this is expedient for you, who have begun before, not only to do, but also to be forward a year ago.
 Now therefore perform the doing of it; that as there was a readiness to will, so there may be a performance also out of that which ye have.
 For if there be first a willing mind, it is accepted according to that a man hath, and not according to that he hath not.
-For I mean not that other men be eased, and ye burdened: But by an equality, that now at this time your abundance may be a supply for their want, that their abundance also may be a supply for your want: that there may be equality: as it is written, He that had gathered much had nothing over; and he that had gathered little had no lack.-2 Corinthians 8:1-15***The apostle Paul (Saul) was an Israelite from the tribe of Benjamin, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and Rachel, and Jacob and Rachel's 2nd and last son Benjamin.
+For I mean not that other men be eased, and ye burdened: But by an equality, that now at this time your abundance may be a supply for their want, that their abundance also may be a supply for your want: that there may be equality: as it is written, He that had gathered much had nothing over; and he that had gathered little had no lack.-2 Corinthians 8:1-15***The apostle Paul (Saul) was an Israelite from the tribe of Benjamin, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his 2nd wife Rachel, and Jacob and Rachel's 2nd and last son Benjamin.
 In a divinely inspired letter sent to believers in Corinth in ancient Greece, Paul described the charitableness and generosity of Macedonian believers in northern Greece.
 Paul revealed that despite the Macedonians being hard-pressed, they insisted on putting together a financial offering for their less fortunate fellow believers.
 Paul encouraged the believers in Corinth and its regions to fulfill their previous financial contribution plans.
-The effort was to be spearheaded by Titus, another believer.
-Titus was a believer and a Gentile whom Paul met several years after Jesus the Christ, the Son of God, was betrayed, arrested, crucified, buried in a tomb, resurrected, and returned to heaven.
-Paul thought of Titus as a son and Titus sometimes journeyed with Paul, teaching the good news of Jesus the Christ to Israelites and Gentiles, people not born into the Israelite tribes.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 8:1-40, 9:35-44, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4, 9:1-31, 11:19-28:31, Romans 1:1-32, 15:1-33, Galatians 1:1-2:21, Philippians 1:1-2:30, Titus
+The effort was to be spearheaded by Titus, a believer and a Gentile whom Paul met several years after Jesus the Christ, the Son of God, was betrayed, arrested, crucified, buried in a tomb, resurrected, and returned to heaven.
+Paul thought of Titus as a son and Paul and Titus sometimes journeyed together, teaching the good news of Jesus the Christ to Israelites and Gentiles, people not born into the Israelite tribes.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 8:1-40, 9:35-44, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4, 9:1-31, 11:19-28:31, Romans 1:1-32, 15:1-33, Galatians 1:1-2:21, Philippians 1:1-2:30, Titus

 Reference Scripture: